Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 👉 Browse Dog Sledding Tours on Viator

-Riding a dog sled has to be one of the most Alaskan things to do in Alaska!
-Fairbanks is a great place for dog-sled tours, even during the summer (wheels are attached to the sleds).
+What could be more classically Alaskan than riding a dog sled?
+Fairbanks is a great place for dog-sled tours, even during the summer (with wheels attached to the sleds).

 Dog-sledding tours are available at many other locations throughout the state, too.
 You could even traverse a glacier near Seward with an intrepid team of huskies and a skilled guide.